⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 In Research Models:

 These effects are dose-dependent and reversible.
-When myostatin administration is stopped, muscle mass typically returns to normal levels over time.
-The effects are also specific to skeletal muscle – gdf 8 protein at physiological doses doesn’t significantly affect other tissues or organ systems.
+When myostatin use is stopped, muscle mass often returns to normal levels over time.
+The effects are also specific to skeletal muscle – gdf 8 protein at natural doses doesn’t greatly affect other tissues or organ systems.

 Research Safety Considerations